Logesh-Sakthivel/Logesh-Sakthivel.github.io/_pages/index.md

 Experience
 ======

-I have over two years of expertise in automating CLI, GUI, and REST APIs for IoT Wireless Solutions using Python.
-Additionally, I have developed an application that simulates packets so that it may interface with a real device or another simulator.
+I've been using Python to automate CLI, GUI, and REST APIs for IoT Wireless Solutions for more than two years.
+Furthermore, I created a programme that simulates packets so it may communicate with a real device or another simulator.

-Here is a [link](/cv/) to my resume.
+My resume is available [here](/cv/).

 Hobby Projects
 ======